 Engage external stakeholder groups that support and serve our values and interests in recruiting, developing and recognizing a diverse workforce and contracting with diverse suppliers.

-Performance We continued to partner with many external organizations in support of the development and growth of diverse talent.
-In 2015, we attended 12 diversity conferences to recruit new diverse employees and develop STEM talent.
+In 2017, we participated in almost a dozen diversity conferences to recruit new employees and develop talent.
 We won awards and were recognized by more than 25 organizations, including those representing LGBT, veterans, People of Color, executive women and People with Disabilities.
-We achieved a perfect 100 point rating on the Disability Equality Index “Best Places to Work for Individuals with Disabilities.”
+We achieved a perfect 100 point rating on the Disability Equality Index Best Places to Work for Individuals with Disabilities.
 To strengthen our partnerships, senior leaders spoke at conferences such as Out & Equal, the Society of Asian Scientists and Engineers, the Society of Women Engineers and the U.S. Business Leadership Network.